Black feminist activists are changing the world. Yet, Black feminist movements are among the most under-funded. We are here to change that.

 We provide all of our grantmaking through two participatory grantmaking Funds: The Sustain Fund and the Solidarity Fund.

 The Sustain Fund provides core, long-term, flexible grants to Black feminist groups, collectives, organisations and consortium who work to build collective power, claim justice and create alternatives.
 From the second year of partnership, we provide grantee partners with opportunities for exchange and learning.
-The 2022 application window is open from May 25 – August 1.
+The Sustain Fund is currently closed.